 You Me At Six are set to play their biggest headline show to date at Gunnersville on Sunday 8th September in Gunnersbury Park.

-It’s going to be an epic day that you’d be out of your mind to miss as YMA6 will be performing an exclusive set playing their singles in chronological order.
+It’s going to be an epic day as YMA6 will be performing an exclusive two hour set playing their singles in chronological order.
 That’s not all as the band have also curated an incredible line up, featuring: Jimmy Eat World, Deaf Havana, Sundara Karma, The Maine, As It Is and Milk Teeth.

 We caught up with front man Josh Franceschi to talk about how it feels to be playing Gunnersville, when you can expect to hear new music from the band and why you won’t be seeing him rapping the verses in ‘Rescue Me’ anytime soon.

 How does it feel to be headlining the first Gunnersville in September?

 Very exciting.
 When the original conversations came into play we were trying to figure out what we could do to bring something different to what all the other festivals were doing around the UK.
 We wanted to make sure we could put on a slightly different show… that’s where the singles being played in order came from.

 We were trying to think of a different narrative that would make it special for our fans.
 It’s one of those ideas that got a little bit out of hand and actually happened, in the best way possible.
 I’m really looking forward to being part of it and to be sharing a stage with a band like Jimmy Eat World.

 As you said you’re playing your singles in chronological order at Gunnersville.
 Looking back on your career, what’s your favourite single?